EastEnders: 2010s

-Sean O'Connor, former EastEnders series story producer and then-editor on radio soap opera The Archers, was announced to be taking over the role.
-Treadwell-Collins left on 6 May and O'Connor's first credited episode was broadcast on 11 July Although O'Connor's first credited episode aired in July, his own creative work was not seen onscreen until late September.
-Additionally, Oliver Kent was brought in as the Head of Continuing Drama Series for BBC Scripted Studios, meaning that Kent would oversee EastEnders along with O'Connor.
+Sean O'Connor, former EastEnders series story producer and then-editor of radio soap opera The Archers, was announced to be taking over the role.
+Treadwell-Collins left on 6 May and O'Connor's first credited episode was broadcast on 11 July although his own creative work was not seen onscreen until late September.
+Additionally, Oliver Kent was brought in as the head of continuing drama series for BBC Scripted Studios, meaning that Kent would oversee EastEnders along with O'Connor.
 O'Connor's approach to the show was to have a firmer focus on realism, which he said was being "true to EastEnders' DNA and [finding] a way of capturing what it would be like if Julia Smith and Tony Holland were making the show now."
 He said that "EastEnders has always had a distinctly different tone from the other soaps but over time we've diluted our unique selling point.
 I think we need to be ourselves and go back to the origins of the show and what made it successful in the first place.
 It should be entertaining but it should also be informative—that's part of our unique BBC compact with the audience.
 It shouldn't just be a distraction from your own life, it should be an exploration of the life shared by the audience and the characters."
 O'Connor planned to stay with EastEnders until the end of 2017, but announced his departure on 23 June 2017 with immediate effect, saying he wanted to concentrate on a career in film.
 John Yorke returned as a temporary executive consultant.
 Kent said, "John Yorke is a Walford legend and I am thrilled that he will be joining us for a short period to oversee the show and to help us build on Sean's legacy while we recruit a long-term successor."
 Yorke initially returned for three months but his contract was later extended.

 In July 2018, a special episode was aired as part of a knife crime storyline.
 This episode, which showed the funeral of Shakil Kazemi (Shaheen Jafargholi) interspersed with real people talking about their true-life experiences of knife crime.